rkotulan/idoklad-sdk-csharp/README.md

 **The SDK works directly with IDoklad API service.
 Below is described communication with the newest version IDoklad API 2.0**

+Legacy version of SDK 1.0 is available in special branch: **[SDK_V1](https://github.com/mholec/idoklad-sdk-csharp/tree/SDK_V1)**.
+We recommend to use this version of SDK.
+This version fully supports newest version of iDoklad API.

-## Quick start
+## Quick start (examples)

-Example of use in the project **samples/ConsoleSampleApplication**
+- Basic use with client credential flow: **samples/ConsoleSampleApplication**
+- Basic use with authorization code flow **samples/WebSampleApplication**

 ### Step 1: Authorize (client_credential flow)
 At the beginning you have to sign in.
 Authentication is recommended at the beginning of each set of calls.
-You need to have your client_id and client_secret.
-You can find this credentials in IDoklad settings page.
+You need to have your ClientId and ClientSecret.
+You can find this credentials in **[IDoklad settings page](https://app.idoklad.cz/Setting/LogonUser)**.

 	var credentials = new ClientCredentialAuth("client_id", "client_secret");

-	var apiContext = new ApiContext(credentials)
+    var apiContext = new ApiContext(clientCred)
     {
         AppName = "Application name",
+        Configuration = {DateFormat = "yyyy-MM-dd HH:mm"}
     };

-Authentication using the legacy API 1.0 token is still available but not recommended.
+Authentication using the legacy API 1.0 is not available anymore.

 ### Step 2: Play

-Once you have `ApiContext` with valid token, you can create `ApiExplorer` and **start to make various calls to API**.
+Once you have `ApiContext`, you can create `ApiExplorer` and **start to make various calls to API**.

 For example, here is the entire flow of work with contacts.